vardhineeditharak/Weather-Forecaster/README.md

 # Weather-Forecaster 🌤️

-A simple web application that shows real-time weather information for any city.
+A simple web-based weather forecasting application, It lets users enter a city or location and shows current weather information and a short forecast.
+The app pulls real weather data from a public API (like OpenWeatherMap), then displays temperature, humidity and Wind Speed in a responsive UI.

 Built using **Python (Flask)** and a public weather API, this project focuses on clean UI, API integration, and backend-frontend interaction.